Justices Emphasize State Constitutions

 In addition to Chief Justice O’Connor, Justices Pat DeWine, Pat Fischer, Michael Donnelly, and Melody Stewart engaged on the topic during the panel held via Zoom.

-The forum also was addressed by United States Circuit Judge Jeffrey Sutton, who sits on the United States Court of Appeals for the Sixth Circuit.
-He is the author of “51 Imperfect Solutions: 51 Imperfect Solutions: States and the Making of American Constitutional Law,”
+The forum also was addressed by Columbus-based U.S. District Judge Jeffrey Sutton, author of “51 Imperfect Solutions: 51 Imperfect Solutions: States and the Making of American Constitutional Law,”

 “I’m interested in hearing cases where the issue involves protections under both the U.S. Constitution and the Ohio Constitution, but where the Ohio Constitution offers greater or broader protections,” Justice Stewart said.